Rei-SwitchBot/faq/en-us/Evaporative Humidifier Auto-refill.md

 - A screenshot of your order

 If cleaning with a brush does not resolve the issue, we kindly ask you to provide a clear photo of the fan/propeller area where the mold or dirt is visible.
 Our support team will review the image and determine whether a device replacement is necessary.

+---
+### Troubleshooting the Fan on SwitchBot Evaporative Humidifier Suddenly Stops Spinning

+Thank you for reaching out to us regarding the issue with your Evaporative Humidifier (Auto-refill).
+We sincerely apologize for the inconvenience this has caused.
+After reviewing similar cases, we’ve found that the fan stopping is often caused by small foreign objects becoming lodged inside the unit.
+To resolve this, we recommend the following steps:
+1. Remove the water tank and gently shake the humidifier in all directions (up, down, left, and right) to dislodge any objects that may be obstructing the fan.
+2. Once done, reassemble the unit and check if the fan resumes normal operation.
+3. If the issue persists after trying the above steps, our support team will assess whether a device replacement is necessary.
+To assist us in evaluating the situation, please provide a short video showing the following:
+- Place a tissue paper over the humidifier’s air outlet.
+- Switch between operating modes to demonstrate whether the airflow changes.

+Also, to expedite the process, kindly share the following details:
+- A video of resetting the humidifier
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

+---
+### How to Reset SwitchBot Evaporative Humidifier

+Press and hold the power button on the Humidifier for 15 seconds to reset the device to factory settings.

+---
+### Troubleshooting the Indicator Light on SwitchBot Evaporative Humidifier Suddenly Stops Working

+We sincerely apologize for any inconvenience caused by our product.
+Please try below to troubleshoot:
+1. Unplug the power supply of your Evaporative Humidifier (Auto-refill) and plug it back in.
+2. Press and hold the power button on the Humidifier for 15 seconds to reset the device to factory settings.
+3. If the issue persists, Our support team will determine whether a device replacement is necessary.
+To expedite the process, kindly share the following details:
+- A video of resetting the humidifier
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.